 In 2022, Health New Zealand contracted NZCSRH to provide long-acting reversible contraceptives (LARC) training support.
 LARCs are the most modern and effective reversible forms of contraception.
 The aim of this initiative is to increase workforce capability in primary care and improve access to LARCs.

 As part of this contract, NZCSRH are providing train-the-trainer courses in LARC procedures for health practitioners who are competent in these procedures as per the Long-Acting Reversible Contraception: Health Practitioner Training Principles and Standards, and want to train others.

 NZCSRH are working in co-operation with the Royal New Zealand College of General Practitioners to provide this LARC training service.

 Eligibility for LARC TTT Courses

 We welcome all health practitioners including nurses, nurse practitioners, doctors and midwives from across the motu to attend the Train the Trainer course.
+Health practitioners can choose to become a LARC trainer in one type of LARC procedure, or more than one (IUC, Jadelle insertion, Jadelle removal).
 Health practitioners may become a LARC insertion/removal trainer if they meet the following criteria:

 provide the specified LARC at a frequency that maintains confidence and competency (ie, at least 10 procedures annually on average for each type of LARC procedure they provide training for),